• Fraser Valley Current

 Election day

-Elections BC has released a preliminary list of election day voting locations.
+Elections BC has released a list of election day voting locations.
 These polling stations will be open from 8am to 8pm on Saturday, Oct.
 19.

 • Agassiz Agricultural Association Hall (6800 Pioneer Ave., Kent)